-A: The amount of boost any supercharger produces is dependent on the size and rotational speed of its impeller(s), as well as the type of compressor it uses.
-(For example, centrifugal superchargers, whose output increases proportionally to the square of the rotation speed, are most efficient at high speeds, while Roots superchargers are most efficient at lower speeds.)
-The peak operating speed of a typical automotive supercharger is more than 30,000 rpm, more than 100,000 rpm for some turbochargers.
+A: The amount of boost any supercharger produces is dependent on the size and rotational speed of its impeller(s) as well as the type of compressor it uses.
+(For example, centrifugal superchargers, whose output increases proportionally to the square of the rotation speed, are most efficient at high speeds, while Roots-type superchargers are most efficient at lower speeds.)
+The peak operating speed of a typical automotive supercharger is more than 30,000 rpm — for some turbochargers, more than 100,000 rpm.
 The compressor does not produce its full boost until the impeller has reached that speed.

-Let’s look at a specific real-world example: the belt-driven Paxton Model SN supercharger used on Studebaker’s R2 engine and offered as an option on some Shelby GT-350 Mustangs.
-Described in detail in the July 1966 issue of Car Life, the Model SN was a centrifugal supercharger with an impeller 5.78 inches (147 mm) in diameter, geared to rotate at just under six times the speed of the engine crankshaft.
-Maximum boost was 5.0 psi (0.35 bar) at an impeller speed of just under 30,000 rpm, equivalent to an engine speed of 5,000 rpm.
+Let’s look at a specific real-world example: the belt-driven Paxton Model SN supercharger used on Studebaker’s R2 engine and offered as an option on some GT-350 Mustangs.
+Described in some detail in the July 1966 issue of Car Life, the Model SN was a centrifugal supercharger with an impeller 5.8 inches (147 mm) in diameter, geared to rotated at approximately six times the speed of the engine crankshaft.
+It produced its maximum boost, 5.0 psi (0.35 bars), at an impeller speed of just under 30,000 rpm, corresponding to an engine speed of 5,000 rpm.

 What did that mean in practical terms?
 When the supercharger was making full boost, it provided a significant amount of extra power, on the order of 20-30%.
 At very low speeds, however, boost was negligible, probably not enough to make up for the power used to run the compressor.
 This was borne out by contemporary road tests of the supercharged GT-350, which found the supercharged car no faster than its normally aspirated counterpart under about 40 mph (65 km/h), but noticeably quicker to 60 mph (97 km/h), with significantly higher trap speeds in the standing quarter mile (0-402 meters).

-At steady cruising speeds, the turbine is often spinning well below its boost threshold, that is, turning too slowly to provide any boost.
+At steady cruising speeds, the turbine is often spinning well below its boost threshold — that is, turning too slowly to provide any boost.
 When you press the gas pedal the speed of the exhaust gases increases and the turbine begins to accelerate, but there’s a delay while the turbine overcomes its own inertia and accelerates (spools up) to peak speed.
 Since that peak speed is usually quite high, this produces a brief but annoying delay, known as turbo lag or boost lag, where not only does the turbocharger not produce any extra power, it actually reduces output slightly because of the increased back pressure the turbine creates in the exhaust stream.

 Reducing turbo lag is easier with turbochargers whose maximum boost is relatively low; the “light-pressure turbochargers” used by some Saab and Volvo engines, for instance, don’t produce a great deal of boost, but they have little lag and a fairly linear power curve.

 A more complex alternative is a two-stage turbo-supercharger, which uses both an engine-driven supercharger and a turbocharger in sequence.
 The supercharger is designed to produce its maximum boost at low speeds; at higher speeds, a clutch disengages the supercharger and the turbocharger provides the boost.
-This was not uncommon on aircraft engines in the 1940s, and Volkswagen recently reintroduced the concept with its “twincharger” engines, now used on some European Polo and Golf models.
+This was not uncommon on aircraft engines in the 1940s and Volkswagen recently reintroduced the concept with its “twincharger” engines, used on some European Polo and Golf models.

 Q: Are there other disadvantages of superchargers and turbochargers?

 A: Definitely.
 The most obvious are cost and complexity.
 Aside from adding a bunch of extra parts to the engine (which means more to break), the moving parts have to be precisely machined and quite strong.
 Turbochargers require fairly exotic materials to withstand both the high temperatures of the exhaust system and their very high operating speeds.
-Forced-induction engines need to be well lubricated, as well, and they tend to put a big strain on the engine’s oil system, requiring good-quality oil and frequent oil changes to avoid a build-up of sludge.
+Forced-induction engines need to be well lubricated as well, and they tend to put a big strain on the engine’s oil system, requiring good-quality oil and frequent oil changes to avoid a build-up of sludge.

 Another potential problem is detonation.
 If you increase the pressure of the intake air, you also increase its temperature.
 When the mixture enters the cylinders it is compressed before it burns, raising its temperature even further.
 If the mixture is too hot, it may be prematurely ignited by hot spots within the combustion chamber (this is called detonation, preignition, or knock).
 Detonation can cause severe internal engine damage.
-To reduce the risk of detonation, forced-induction engines often have their compression ratios reduced, so the pistons do not compress the mixture as much prior to burning.
+To reduce the risk of detonation, forced-induction engines often have their compression ratios reduced so that the pistons do not compress the mixture as much prior to burning.
 This avoids detonation, but it means that the engine’s power output is reduced, particularly when the supercharger is not producing much boost.
-Many forced-induction gasoline engines require higher octane fuel, which is less susceptible to knock, but costs significantly more.
+Many forced-induction gasoline engines require higher-octane fuel, which is less susceptible to knock, but costs significantly more.